okyang/tinyOkayProjects/pir_activated_cam/ProjectGuide.md

-# Motion Activated Raspberry Pi Camera :camera: (with PIR and NanPy)
+# Motion Activated Raspberry Pi Camera :camera: (with PIR and Nanpy)

 This project records videos whenever there is any motion detected.
 This could be used as a security camera for your snacks, a backyard wildlife monitor, and more.
 My Raspberry Pi had some issues with its GPIO pins and I also learned that some specific sensors do not work well with the Pi.
-So I decided this was the perfect opportunity to also learn how to use NanPy, which allows the Raspberry Pi to use an Arduino's GPIO pins.
+So I decided this was the perfect opportunity to also learn how to use Nanpy, which allows the Raspberry Pi to use an Arduino's GPIO pins.

 ## Materials
 - Raspberry Pi 3 B+